 What is Picadillo?

-Picadillo (pronounced pee-kah-DEE-yo) is a traditional dish found in several Latin American and Filipino kitchens.
-The Filipino version is called "giniling," meaning ground meat, usually beef or pork.
+Picadillo (pronounced pee-kah-DEE-yo) is a traditional dish rooted in Spanish cuisine that has been widely embraced across Latin American and Filipino kitchens.

 - Onion and Garlic: The aromatic duo in Filipino cuisine.